dekarrin/morc/README.md

 moving to for-profit models when all I used them for was a quick testing environment.
 This tool was created to fulfill the need for testing and provide a way to do so from CLI as a bonus.
-The name Morc comes from more-curl, or, a CLI MORonic Client due to it not being very fancy.
+The name Morc comes from more-curl, or, a CLI MORonically-simple Client due to it not being very fancy.

 Installation
 ------------